Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Detailed Experimental Settings

-\textbf{Code.} We attach our implementation of K-pruning in the supplementary material.
+\mybf{Code.} We attach our implementation of \method in the supplementary material.
 We attach scripts and detailed instructions for reproducing our experimental results.

-\textbf{Hyperparameters.} \blue{ Although \method has three hyperparameters, we use only two combinations $(\gamma, \lambda, \mu)$ of hyperparameters in $\{ (2, 1, 64), (2, 0.00025, 64)\}$ to show that our \method outperforms existing works~\cite{kwon22,KCM} without expensive hyperparameter tuning.
-We provide experimental results obtained with a variety of hyperparameters to show the stability of the hyperparameters used for comparison with existing works and the potential accuracy improvement through hyperparameter tuning.
-We perform experiments on $\text{SQuAD}_{1.1}$ under compression rates of 40\%, 60\%, and 80\%.}
+\mybf{Hyperparameter.} In addition to the hyperparameter settings $\{ (2, 1, 64), (2, 0.00025, 64)\}$ used in the main text, we provide additional results with a wider range of hyperparameter settings.
+We perform experiments on $\text{SQuAD}_{1.1}$ under compression rates of 40\%, 60\%, and 80\%.

-\blue{ \textbf{Sensitivity analysis regarding $\gamma$.} Figure~\ref{fig:gamma} shows the change of the f1 score of the model with regard to the change of the temperature $\gamma$ for softmax functions.
-We use $\gamma\in\{0.5, 1.0, 1.5, ... , 4.0\}$ for experiments where the higher $\gamma$ represents the smoother predictions after softmax functions.
-The f1 score of the compressed model is weakly sensitive to the change of $\gamma$.
-We get an accurate compressed model with $\gamma=2$ which is used for comparison with existing works, and we get additional accuracy improvement when we use $\gamma=1.5$.}
+\mybf{Sensitivity} \mybf{analysis} \mybf{regarding} $\gamma$.
+Figure~\ref{fig:gamma} shows the change of the F1 score of the model with regard to the change of the temperature $\gamma$ for softmax functions.
+We use $\gamma\in\{0.5, 1.0, 1.5, ... , 4.0\}$ where a higher $\gamma$ represents a smoother prediction after softmax.
+The F1 score of the compressed model is weakly sensitive to the change of $\gamma$.
+We get an accurate compressed model with $\gamma=2$ which is used for comparison with existing works in the main text, and we get additional accuracy improvement when we use $\gamma=1.5$.